The Butterfly Effect

 What is the Butterfly Effect?

-Stemming from chaos theory, the butterfly effect describes how a tiny change in one part of a system can cause a huge, non-linear effect elsewhere.
-Mathematician and meteorologist Edward Norton Lorenz originally explained this theory metaphorically, with the flap of a butterfly’s wing in one corner of the world causing a tornado elsewhere weeks later.
+Rooted in chaos theory, the butterfly effect describes how a tiny change in the initial stages of a system can cause huge, non-linear consequences elsewhere over time.
+Mathematician and meteorologist Edward Norton Lorenz originally explained this theory metaphorically, suggesting that a flap of a butterfly’s wing in one corner of the world could cause a tornado elsewhere weeks later.

 The Basic Idea